Kourtney Kardashian: Doctor Told Me to Drink Semen to Boost Fertility

 While it is possible to have an allergic reaction to semen, also known as seminal plasma hypersensitivity, this is considered rare: It's estimated 40,000 women in the United States are affected.
 However, it is important to keep in mind that semen can carry sexually transmitted infections (STIs) as it's a bodily fluid, so if appropriate, make sure your sexual partner has been tested before engaging in any activity.

-What's the connection between the thyroid and fertility?
+What's the connection between thyroid function and fertility?

 Even though drinking semen won't improve thyroid levels, there is a link between the thyroid and fertility.
 A thyroid disorder can affect the menstrual cycle, causing it to become irregular.
 Having irregular periods can make it more difficult to track ovulation, which in turn can cause problems with conceiving naturally, explained Daisy Ayim, M.D., an OB-GYN and cosmetic surgeon based in Houston.